agda/agda/doc/user-manual/tools/interface-files.rst

 Probably you already noticed that when you save an agda file, another file with the same name and extension .agdai is automatically created.
-This .agdai file is what we call an **interface file** that stores a compressed form of the type-checked version of the code that lives in the corresponding .agda file.
+This .agdai file is what we call an **interface file**.

-Interface files store the results from the type-checking process and resolve all implicit arguments (unless you use the flag ``--allow-unsolved-metas``).
+Interface files store the results from the type-checking process.
+These results include:

-Formally, an .agdai file is a compiled version of the agda source code that can be executed by the Agda machine.
+* A translation of pattern-matching definitions to case trees (this translation speeds up computation).

-Interface files are intended to make operations faster.
-They translate pattern-matching definitions to case trees (this translation speeds up computation).
+* The resolution of all implicit arguments (optional, you can avoid this by using the flag --allow-unsolved-metas).

 .. note::
    When an agda file is renamed, the old .agdai file is kept, and a new .agdai